NoBiscuit4U/Overseer-ML/README.md

 Linear Regression is a simple machine learning model used to find the line of best fit.

 This can then be used to visualize the correlation between an independent variable (y-axis), and a dependent variable (x-axis)[^1].
-[^1]: A correlation between any two variables does not mean they are the sole cause of each others increase or decrease.
+[^1]: A correlation between any two variables does not mean they are the sole cause of each other's increase or decrease.

 **Example**